 We were so excited when our drywall finishers got done with the drywall installation in our basement.
 Because I wanted a smooth finish on all the walls and the ceilings, the process did drag out a bit because of drying times.

-During the drywall installation, Luke and I went back and forth about hiring out drywall painting in the basement because we knew that painting new drywall was definitely a process.
+During the drywall installation, Luke and I went back and forth about hiring out drywall painting in the basement because we knew that painting unfinished drywall was definitely a process.

 In the end, we decided to do the wall primer and drywall paint ourselves.
 We lived to tell the tale but let me be completely honest and say that we regretted not hiring out the drywall painting.